Oppzippy/GoldStockSummary/README.md

 ### CSV

 When using CSV output, the unit used for money is gold.

-Export to CSV will output columns in the following order.
 Note that the column names are localized.
-Realm, Faction, Name, Total Money, Personal Money, Guild Bank Money, Last Update

 ### JSON

 When using JSON output, the unit used for money is copper.

-Schema:
+Characters Schema:

 ```ts
 {